sai-synapse-labs/filetao-main/README.md

 ```

-## FileTAO Docker
+## TensorStorage Docker

-FileTao is now able to run with docker with miner, validator, and api nodes.
+TensorStorage is now able to run with docker with miner, validator, and api nodes.
 If running a validator, API nodes are *automatically* deployed in a separate container.

 You are free to use this provided docker convenience but may still run nodes on bare-metal.
 However, it is recommended to upgrade to build and use these docker images, as they are generally more secure and convenient to use.

-### Run filetao with docker
+### Run TensorStorage with docker

 To run the suite of services (miner, validator, and redis), first run: